For many Kiwis, dusting off the old tent from last summer and setting off on an adventure is the highlight of their year.

 As for the equipment, take your time to ensure everything is up to scratch.
 Check the operation of the oven, fridge, shower, plumbing, sockets and gas cylinder.
 It might be worth getting everything checked by a qualified electrician for extra peace of mind.

 First and foremost, ensure the motorhome has a current Warrant of Fitness (WoF) or Certificate of Fitness (CoF) if the vehicle is over 3.5 tonnes.
 The vehicle might also require an electrical or gas certificate so check these are valid.
 The next step is to investigate the service history, which is extremely important for vehicles susceptible to high kilometres.
 Check when the vehicle was last serviced, tyres replaced and of course when the timing belt was changed.
 Check for smoke, oil leaks, service stickers and general wear and tear.
-If in doubt, a pre purchase inspection carried out by a qualified mechanic will help erase concerns.
+If in doubt, a pre-purchase check carried out by a qualified mechanic will help erase concerns.

 As with all vehicle purchases, we recommend taking the motorhome for a thorough test drive before opening your wallet.
 If this is your first time behind the wheel of a large vehicle, you may want the owner to be a co-pilot on this drive.
 Turn the music off, ease the conversation and listen for anything out of the ordinary, including the living quarters behind you.
 With the long drives ahead, comfort should be a top priority.
 Spend some extra time taking it for a good drive, and feel free to take the kids along to ensure everyone will be a happy camper.